The Raspberry pi micro computer

 Something else to say: firstname.lastname@example.org

-LAYOUT - Under development for 2016 is this giant hexapod.
+LAYOUT - Under development for 2017 is this giant hexapod.
 The steel version of the frame will be a standard platform that will be made available to developers, museums and other operators for around £1,000 pounds.
 That gives you a 2.7m (9' foot) frame and legs for you to makes your own bodywork and static display unit.
 If you'd like this bodywork in GRP add another £300.
 If you'd like the robot programmed to interact with an audience, we can also arrange that for you, but at more cost.
-So why not programme yours yourself.
+So why not program yours yourself.
+The Raspberry Pi is an ideal micro computer to act as the brains of a DinoBot.

 TECHNICAL HELP & RESOURCES